 * : Animal Studies: The ethical review committee approval, and the international, national, and/or institutional guidelines followed regarding the animal's welfare is strongly required in these types of studies.

-** : In vitro studies on human or animal tissues are obliged to show "ethical approval code".
+** : In vitro studies on human or animal tissues are obliged to show an "ethical approval code".

-*** : Case reports are not obliged to show “Ethical Approval Code”.
-But it is strongly recommended to obtain written and signed informed consent from patient/ guardians for publishing the case report.
+*** : Case reports are not obliged to show an “Ethical Approval Code”.
+However, it is strongly recommended to obtain written and signed informed consent from patients/ guardians for publishing the case report.

-Which type of manuscripts does not need ethical approval code?
+Which type of manuscript does not need an ethical approval code?

 =====================================================================